sivy/monkinetic-2020-content/posts/2020-01-27-clipped-wings.md

 The article I ended up using was this one on Instructables, simply titled [Clipping Chicken Wings](https://www.instructables.com/id/Clipping-Chicken-Wings/).

-> The hardest part about clipping chicken wings is catching the chicken.
+&gt; The hardest part about clipping chicken wings is catching the chicken.
 Some chickens are docile and like being touched, others fear humans and run away like their lives depended on it (which I guess they do sometimes).

 ![http://monkinetic.blog/uploads/clip_chicken_wings.jpg](http://monkinetic.blog/uploads/clip_chicken_wings.jpg)